tothemoney/tmy/README.md

 - 8 year - 300,000 tmy
 - 9 year - 300 000 tmy
 - 10 year - 300,000 tmy

+Total emission of the system is 12,000,000 TMY.

 ### Compatibility